SkyeHoefling/ahoefling/README.md

 -->

-I am on family leave until July, if you have any open source projects that need my attention it will just have to wait until I get back.
+I just brought a +1 into the world 👶 and I am on family leave until June/July 2021.
+Right now I am tinkering on projects with a very limited availability.
+If you have any open source projects that need my attention it will just have to wait until I get back or another community member can help.